MarinoLinic/podcasts/Notes/Samo Burja - Why Populists WIN Elections But Fail to Govern.md

     *   From the Cold War to the Neoliberal 90s, the state was tweaked but not fundamentally changed.
     *   *The 90s Illusion:* It seemed economic growth would forever fund the expanding state.
 That illusion is now breaking (especially in Europe/UK), forcing a confrontation.
 *   **The Cultural Win vs. Policy Failure:**
-    *   *Victor Orban (Hungary):* A "Cultural Win."
+    *   *Viktor Orbán (Hungary):* A "Cultural Win."
 He co-opted the state over years, staffed it with conservatives, and pursued middle-class family policies.
 However, he hasn't solved economic stagnation or achieved replacement fertility rates.
     *   *Brexit (UK):* A "Populist Failure."
 A successful mobilization against the establishment that failed to chart a new course because it didn't break or replace the administrative class.
 Winning an election $\neq$ controlling the bureaucracy.

 ### **III.
 Trump Term 2 & The Theory of Victory**